iotgdev/wasb_technical_test/README.md

 Task 3 - Improving the UI
 ---

 The UI (`http://localhost:3000`) is finally showing some data.
-We havent styled our application yet, but we can see what we need to see.
+We haven't styled our application yet, but we can see what we need to see.
 The root page of the UI lists our team, but, it's not very clear.

 **Add a horizontal rule (`<hr>` HTML tag) between the data for each team member.
 Do not include a line break before the first, or after the last team member.**